TrellixVulnTeam/swahilipython_SCMU/Doc/faq/windows.rst

 Note that the search path for foo.pyd is PYTHONPATH, not the same as the path that Windows uses to search for foo.dll.
 Also, foo.pyd need not be present to run your program, whereas if you linked your program with a dll, the dll is required.
-Of course, foo.pyd is required if you want to say ``import foo``.
+Of course, foo.pyd is required if you want to say ``agiza foo``.
 In a DLL, linkage is declared in the source code with ``__declspec(dllexport)``.
 In a .pyd, linkage is defined in a list of available functions.